seravat/seravat.github.io/_posts/2020-03-30-nexus-registry-ocp.md

 tags: [Red Hat, Openshift, Nexus]
 style:
 color:
+description: Nexus on Openshift to serve as a Docker Registry Proxy
 ---

 In this example we deploy a Nexus 3.x instance to Openshift 3.11 with persistence to serve as a registry proxy to the official [Red Hat Registry](registry.redhat.io)